Before you start

 One suggestion they have to implement these recommendations is to create a Cabinet Minister for Children and Young People.
 This Cabinet Minister for Children and Young People will ensure that children’s needs are at the heart of policy in all Government Departments.

-Ask the pioneers what they think of this idea?
+What do the venturers think of this idea?